-The people running the clinical trial must get your written, informed consent before you take part in any way – even before you have any tests done to see if you’re eligible for the study.
-In the informed consent process, the researchers (doctors or nurses) will explain the details of the study to you and answer your questions and concerns.
-If you’re looking at a study for your child, this process is very much the same but may be called informed permission.
+The first thing you will be asked to do is provide written, informed consent.
+During the informed consent process, the researchers (doctors or nurses) will explain the details of the trial to you and answer your questions and concerns.
+If you’re looking at a study for your child, this process is much the same but may be called informed permission.

 Be sure you understand what’s involved and what’s expected of you.
 Review what you understand about the study with your doctor or nurse to make sure you’ve got it right.

-Once you’ve signed the consent form, you’ll be ready to take part in the study.
-You’ll probably need to have blood tests and/or imaging tests done before you start treatment (if you haven’t had them recently).
-A full medical history is taken and a physical exam is usually done.
-These are needed before you start the study to be sure that you meet the eligibility criteria and to help ensure your safety.
+Once you’ve signed the consent form, you’ll probably need to have blood tests and/or imaging tests before you start treatment.
+Usually, you will be asked about your medical history and examined physically.
+These are needed to be sure that you meet the eligibility criteria and help ensure your safety.

-You may have tests done more often to find out how well the treatment is going and to look at how you’re doing.
-You’ll likely get more attention as a study participant than you would otherwise.
+What happens next may seem like getting a normal treatment, but you may need more tests and visits to the doctor.
+These tests are to find out how the treatment is going and how you’re doing.
 The doctors and nurses may examine you more often and will want to know if you’re having any side effects (called adverse events) while being treated.

-Because the possible complications may not fully be known, it’s very important to let the research team know about anything out of the ordinary.
-They can then decide if symptoms you’re having are related to the study, and if they need to be treated or your treatment needs to be changed.
+Because the possible problems may not fully be known, it’s very important to let the research team know if you have any symptoms that are not normal for you..The research team will decide if symptoms you’re having are related to the clinical trial, and if they need to be treated or your treatment needs to be changed.

-Some people may be too sick or have other problems that keep them from taking part in clinical trials, but most people will probably be eligible for some type of study.
-This is true even if they’ve had many different treatments already.
+Some people are too sick or have other problems that keep them from taking part in clinical trials.

-Some people may be interested in a certain treatment that’s only available in clinical trials, but they don’t meet the eligibility criteria outlined for the studies.
+Other people may be interested in a certain treatment that’s only available in clinical trials, but they don’t meet the eligibility criteria.
 In some of these cases, a person’s doctor may ask the study sponsor if they can get an eligibility waiver or special exception to allow the person into the study, even though they don’t meet all of the criteria.
-This decision is usually made by the study’s clinical investigator, who may consult with others involved in the study about the request.
-If entered in the study, the person is treated according to the study protocol (the same tests, doctor’s visits, follow-up, etc.), but the results from that person are not included in the final study results.
+This decision is usually made by the trial's clinical investigator, who may consult with others involved in the study about the request.
+If the clinical investigator agrees to allow a waiver, the person is treated according to the study protocol (the same tests, doctor’s visits, follow-up, etc.), but that person's results are not included in the final study results.